-This sounds like common sense, but when it comes to moving, most of us find we run out of time for proper planning and organization.
-After all, moving is like managing a huge project on top of all that you do on a regular basis.
+This sounds like common sense, but when it comes to moving, most people run out of time for proper planning and organization.
+After all, moving is like managing a huge project—on top of all that you do on a regular basis.
 With that in mind, the more organized you are, the more likely that your move will go smooth.
 And a smooth move is a happy move, and a happy move means that everyone around you will be happy, too.
 Use this task and schedule guide to plan your move.

-Try to think about all the things that could go wrong then do some creative problem-solving.
+Try to think about all the things that could go wrong, and then do some creative problem-solving.
 For instance, what happens if the movers that you've booked don't show up?
 Do you have a backup mover in place?
 What if the truck you rented isn't in the lot when you go to pick it up?
-Things may go wrong, and more often they will, but to avoid the stress make sure you keep a list of back-up movers, other rental agencies, friends you can call if you need more help, or a list of professionals you can hire—anything that will provide you with options and peace of mind.
+Things may go wrong—and, frequently, they will—but to avoid the stress make sure you keep a list of back-up movers, other rental agencies, friends you can call if you need more help, or a list of professionals you can hire—anything that will provide you with options and peace of mind.

-With so much to do, the last thing you're thinking of doing is to take some much-needed time out.
-But this is exactly why you should catch a breath and do something fun and relaxing.
-Even just a half hour here and there will go a long way towards ensuring you don't feel overwhelmed.
-So in between all the sorting and packing, put your feet up, read a book, go out for lunch with a friend, have a relaxing dinner or even a quiet cup of coffee—anything that will give you a chance to have a moment or two of downtime.
+With so much to do, the last thing you're thinking of doing is to take a much-needed time-out—but this is exactly why you should catch a breath and do something fun and relaxing.
+Even just a half hour here and there will go a long way toward ensuring you don't feel overwhelmed.
+In between all the sorting and packing, put your feet up, read a book, go out for lunch with a friend, have a relaxing dinner or even a quiet cup of coffee—anything that will give you a chance to have a moment or two of downtime.

 Enjoy the Moment